CyberCookie/siegel/README.md

 ```

 <p>
-    You should install some peer dependencies in order to make inner eslint and typescript proper validate your code.<br />
+    You should install some <b>peer dependencies</b> in order to make inner eslint and typescript proper validate your code.<br />
     There is an <b>install_peers.js</b> script located in scripts part that can make it easier for you.
 </p>